OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 //now display the string on the screen or in the logs for debugging.
 ```

-Below you can find the output of a running Android 4.4 (API level 19) in an emulator with Google Play APIs, after the security provider has been patched:
+Below you can find the output of a running this snippet on Android 4.4 (API level 19) in an emulator with Google Play APIs, after the security provider has been patched:

 ```default
 provider: GmsCore_OpenSSL1.0 (Android's OpenSSL-backed security provider)